 This last one is not one of the energy-saving tips itself, but more of a money-saving tip.
 Summer bills don’t have to be inevitably high.
 We’re used to knowing that energy bill prices are usually priced by the offer–demand market rules.
 Meaning that the more people are using it, the higher the cost per kWh.
 Well, this doesn’t have to be your case.

 If you live in an energy-deregulated state, this means you have the power to choose your energy rate and to have it fixed throughout the length of your contract.
 You can lock in your rates in spring or fall, when rates are cheaper, and pay the same rate all year long.
-Another great benefit is that you can choose whether renewable or non-renewable sources produce your energy.
+Another great benefit is that you can choose whether your energy is produced by renewable or non-renewables sources.

-If you have more energy-saving tips for summer, feel free to share them with the community!
+If you have more energy-saving tips for summer feel free to share them with the community!
 We encourage you to take control of your energy budget in summer by following these simple tips.
-We also have some money-saving tips that will help you all year long.
-At Power Choice Now, we want you to embrace your power and choose to have the best service for less money.
+We also have some money-saving tips that will help you all year-long.
+At Power Choice Now, we want you to embrace your power, and to choose to have the best service for less money.
 Visit us now!
 We can help you choose the lowest fixed rate, no service disruption, easy enrollment, and great customer service.
 There are no frills—just the service you need!